 - And so much more

-- Mailchimp for email marketing automations
+Mailchimp for email marketing automation

 Top ecommerce platforms like Shopify and WooCommerce have native integrations with Mailchimp, so if that’s your go-to email tool, be sure to sync your accounts.

-- Klaviyo for abandoned cart email automations
+Klaviyo for abandoned cart email automation